foundersandcoders/express-handlebars-workshop/README.md

   <img src="./images-readme/folder-structure-fruits-html.png" width="200px" height="auto"/>

+  Notice also that we have to `.html` files to handle errors.

-  Handlebars will allow us to avoid by creating template views.
+  Handlebars will allow us to avoid duplication by creating template views.
+In fact Handlebars will allow us to delete all those `.html` files.

-1. Let's code together!
+  Let's code together!

 ## Steps